swallace100/React/Newsletter-View-Add-Update/Readme.md

 ## Installation

-- yarn install is required for the following
+- yarn install is required for the following:
   - react-bootstrap
   - react-router-dom
   - formik